Groups and Clubs

 Lambda Pi Eta

 Lambda Pi Eta is the official communication studies honor society of the National Communication Association (NCA).
 Lambda Pi Eta recognizes, fosters and rewards outstanding scholastic achievement in communication studies and encourages the professional development of communication majors.
 To be eligible to join the Salem State University chapter of Lambda Pi Eta, Sigma Omega, students must major in communications and have earned a minimum of 60 total credits and 12 communication credits, with a minimum of a 3.125 overall GPA and a 3.25 GPA in the major.
 The communications department invites eligible students to join on an annual basis.
-For information about membership, please contact the faculty advisor, Cindy Vincent.
+For information about membership, please contact the faculty advisor, Rebecca Hains.

 Our award-winning chapter of the Public Relations Student Society of America was established in the early 1990s.
 PRSSA is one of the most appealing opportunities for PR concentrators to learn by doing, network with professionals, and make new and lasting friendships on campus and with their peers at other schools.
 PRSSA is the gateway to membership in PRSA, the PR industry’s professional organization, and a pathway to competitiveness in the career of their choice.